interaction-dynamics/features/FAQ.md

 1. Create a folder `features` where you want in your source code directory.
 It can be in a subdirectory.
 2. Inside the `features` directory, create a folder with the name of the first business feature like `business-feature-name`.
 It can use snake_case, camelCase, or kebab-case naming conventions.
 3. The feature will automatically be detected and displayed in the web interface

+## How can I add a feature description?

+To add a new feature description to the system, follow these steps:

+1. In the feature folder, create a new README.md file
+2. In this README.md file, provide a detailed description of the feature, including its purpose, functionality, and any relevant technical details.

 ## How can I add a decision?